 The rounded hydrangea shrub is easy to grow, and many of its varieties can reach 5 to 8 feet in height.
 "Annabelle" is the most common hydrangea variety in Michigan, and it blooms 12-inch clumps of flowers through late summer.
 The plant does best in full sun and partial shade.
 While its flowers start out white, they turn to a deep-rose color as they age.
 The leaves will also turn red in the fall.Continue to 5 of 6 below.

 05 of 06

 The potentilla is native to Michigan.
 This easy-care plant, which requires little pruning and no dead heading, can be a rounded shrub or act as ground cover.
-It's drought resistant and a versatile grower.
+It's drought-resistant and a versatile grower.
 It blooms five-petal, rose-like flowers over a long period that can extend into late summer and early fall.
-There are several color varieties including: yellow, orange, red, peach, and pink.
+There are many color varieties: yellow, orange, red, peach, and pink.

 06 of 06

 The seven-son flower emigrated from China.
 It's an interesting-looking, medium-sized shrub that can be trained into a tree.
-It has long and shiny, green leaves and peeling, bronzed bark.
-It produces white flowers in later summer and early fall.
+It has long and shiny, green leaves and peeling, bronzed bark and produces white flowers in later summer and early fall.
 The outermost petals of the flower turn pink and red as the flower ages.
 The plant also produces purple fruit in the fall when other plants are well past their bloom.
-This butterfly-attracting plant is relatively low maintenance—it requires little pruning, is drought resistant, and can tolerate full sun or partial shade.
+This butterfly-attracting plant is relatively low maintenance—it requires little pruning, is drought-resistant, and can tolerate full sun or partial shade.